jackeri/ModelTool/README.md

 To run tests, just execute `ctest` in the build directory

+To run the binary, execute `./build/ModelTool` in the build directory.
+On some unix platforms using `LC_CTYPE=en_US.UTF-8 build/ModelTool` might be needed.

 # License

 ModelTool is licensed under the MIT License, see [LICENSE](./LICENSE.txt) for more information.